iOS version is now ready for download!

-The new version now includes all of the non circulation decimal coins, half penny to £5 and the ability to mark different quantities of ‘used’ or ‘as-new’ coins.
+The current version now includes all of the non circulation decimal coins, half penny to £5 and the ability to mark different quantities of ‘used’ or ‘as-new’ coins.

-The only app with valuation data! – The Check Your Change Android UK decimal coin app is the only app available which includes the option of viewing coin valuation data.
-Also coming soon for iOS devices.
+The original app with valuation data! – The Check Your Change UK decimal coin app was the first app available which included the option of viewing coin valuation data….and it’s still the most comprehensive.

 The Check You Change App allows you to view all information for current circulating UK coins*.
 As standard you can toggle coins as ‘got’ or needed and use the colour-coded view to easily show what coins you need and which you already have.
 You can also save a short text note for each coin, e.g. to keep a note of the condition, what you paid for the coin or where you found it etc.

 Features (paid upgrade version):

 Planned future developments for the Check Your Change app: The development of a facility to import/export your coin data, making it easier to transfer from an old device to a new one.

 *Does not include UK territory coins, e.g. Isle of Man, Channel Islands, Gibraltar etc.